rick owens elevates everything at paris fashion week spring/summer 18 | read | i-D

 Rick Owens spring/summer 18

 In recent seasons he's had people palpitating over couture-like giants, the sculptural works of art that have roamed his runways like the ultimate contrast to normality.
-This collection was different: it was easily "wearable," it was even a summer collection, which we haven't seen much of among the winter coats this spring/summer season.
-And in that transition, Owens offered fashion something concrete: a more refined way of dressing where artisanal might, heart, soul, and thought have gone into each garment, eons beyond the integrity that could ever go into elevating a wardrobe basic.
+This collection was different: it was easily 'wearable', it was even a summer collection, which we haven't seen much of amongst the winter coats this spring/summer season.
+And in that transition, Owens offered fashion something concrete: a more refined way of dressing where artisanal might, heart, soul and thought have gone into each garment, eons beyond the integrity that could ever go into elevating a wardrobe basic.
 This, Madame, was Versailles!
-A more civilized version of the real world.
+A more civilised version of the real world.

 Rick Owens spring/summer 18

-"And when I was thinking about civilization I thought about men's blazers and how I don't really want to wear a bomber anymore," Owens reflected.
+"And when I was thinking about civilisation I thought about men's blazers and how I don't really want to wear a bomber anymore," Owens reflected.
 "I wanna wear something a little bit more disciplined and a little bit more formal to counterbalance this kind of sordid discord and chaos that we're experiencing.
 If my clothes are any kind of answer to that, it's just a little more formality.
-Blazers are really about being polite, and I don't see a lot of that being emphasized enough right now."
+Blazers are really about being polite, and I don't see a lot of that being emphasised enough right now."
 His show wasn't just the most epic this season.
 It was one of the most epic shows ever.
-And in his respectable, sympathetic, and above all decent way, Rick Owens — who was awarded the CFDA's Lifetime Achievement honor last month — just went from fashion icon to cultural messiah.
+And in his respectable, sympathetic, and above all decent way, Rick Owens -- who was awarded the CFDA's Lifetime Achievement honour last month -- just went from fashion icon to cultural messiah.

 Rick Owens spring/summer 18